 Once you have learned about HTML and CSS, you’ll be ready to start working with PHP.
-The first step in your journey to learning PHP is to master the basics, which will create a good foundation of knowledge that you can use to help you explore more complicated topics later on in your journey.
+The first step in your journey to learning PHP is to master the basics.
+This will create a good foundation of knowledge that you can use to help you explore more complicated topics later on in your journey.

-To help you get started, we have compiled a list of the main topics you should explore when it comes to learning to code in PHP:
+To help you get started, we have compiled a list of the main topics you should explore to help you learn PHP:

 Syntax and Variables

-Once you’ve mastered the syntax of PHP, you can then go on to explore variables and data types, which are used to store data using the programming language.
+Once you’ve mastered the syntax of PHP, you can then go on to explore variables and data types.
 Here are the main topics you should explore related to syntax and variables: